I beg to move,

 The SNP Scottish Government scrapped hospital car parking charges approximately 10 years ago in all car parks that are owned by the NHS.
 I urge the UK Government to follow both this principle and policy.

 As an NHS employee for more than 20 years, I must declare an interest.
 I was part of the campaign, all those many years ago, as a Unite rep, to scrap NHS parking charges.
-I was so pleased when we succeeded, because that has made a great difference to many people, and has saved some of the most vulnerable who already facing so many financial difficulties from spending money on parking.
+I was so pleased when we succeeded, because that has made a great difference to many people, and has saved some of the most vulnerable who are already facing so many financial difficulties from spending money on parking.

 The hon.
 Lady has been very generous in giving way, and I thank her for her kind remarks.
 Given that, for the most part, hospital parking charges have been scrapped in Scotland, she must have heard about how the problem of people perhaps misusing the car parks to go shopping or whatever was dealt with.